JezwinThomas/Posters/README.md

-## Here are a few posters and designs I worked on.
+## Here are a few posters I worked on.
 ## Contact me  ' @jeswinthomas__ '  through instagram if you want a designer in your community 🙂
-## Currently working designer in Tinkerhub MEC and TLE MEC
+## Currently working as designer in Tinkerhub MEC and TLE MEC

 ![WhatsApp Image 2022-01-27 at 14 31 54](https://user-images.githubusercontent.com/94758080/151337559-7e050daf-f0a4-4259-9b8a-2dd6169724c0.jpg)